floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Tier 2 Offenses:

 SORNA regulation requires offenders under this tier to register for a minimum of 25 years while verifying their registration biannually.
-Here are some of the offenses under Florida statutes that would require a Tier-2 registration:
+Here are some of the offenses under Florida statutes that may require a Tier-2 registration:

 Tier 3 Offenses: